 Networking and Smartphone Support

-A networkable DVR gives the option to remotely access the DVR from computers within or outside of a network.
+A networkable DVR allows remote access from computers within or outside a network.
 The next logical step after this feature was the ability to access your DVR over your Smartphone.
-So when a DVR claims to have Smartphone support, not only can it be networked, but it can also use an APP on your phone to not only watch but also adjust and configure your DVR.
+So when a DVR claims to have Smartphone support, not only can it be networked, but it can also use an app on your phone to watch, adjust, and configure your DVR.

-To fully realize this feature’s capability will require a few things.
-You’ll need a stable and reliable internet connection (preferably a cable connection for larger bandwidth and reliability), you’ll need a configurable router that will allow port forwarding, and you’ll need a phone that supports DVR APPs (most Smartphone’s do).
+To fully realize this feature’s capability, you’ll need a few things.
+You’ll need a stable and reliable internet connection (preferably a cable connection for larger bandwidth and reliability), a configurable router that allows port forwarding, and a phone that supports DVR APPs (most Smartphones do).

 Email Notification

 Email notification, in a way, is a sub-feature of both motion detection and networking.
-The short and sweet explanation behind email notification is right in its name.
-Email notification is the ability of your DVR to send out an email to any address you specify should motion detection, or a scheduled email be activated.
+The short and sweet explanation behind email notifications is right in its name.
+Email notification is the ability of your DVR to send out an email to any address you specify should motion detection or a scheduled email be activated.
 When it sends out the notification, most DVRs also send a snapshot of the current video that activated the motion detection.
-This can be quite beneficial when it comes to catching something as it happens.
-Still, depending on the amount of motion that occurs in your videos, you may want to reconsider this feature as it can fill up your inbox rather rapidly.
-Additionally, you must have a network connection with internet access to make this feature work at all.
+This can be quite beneficial when catching something as it happens.
+Still, depending on the motion in your videos, you may want to reconsider this feature, as it can fill up your inbox rather rapidly.
+Additionally, having a network connection with internet access would help make this feature work.

 Schedule Recording

-This feature tends to confuse people the most just by looking at it, but once explained, it could become one of the most beneficial tools in your DVRs arsenal.
-Generally, when you go to Schedule Recording on your DVR, it will show a list that allows you to input particular times and dates for all your different cameras.
-This list is simply a guide you can craft into a very particular recording schedule.
-Say you want to record your 1st and 3rd camera on Sundays at noon, but only want your 2nd and 4th camera to record on Wednesdays at three.
+This feature tends to confuse people the most just by looking at it, but once explained, it could become one of the most beneficial tools in your DVR arsenal.
+Generally, when you go to Schedule Recording on your DVR, it will show a list allowing you to input particular times and dates for all your cameras.
+This list is a guide you can craft into a specific recording schedule.
+Say you want to record your 1st and 3rd camera on Sundays at noon but only want your 2nd and 4th camera to record on Wednesdays at three.
 With schedule recording, you can turn this example into reality and specify many more times, dates, and configurations that fit your particular applications.
-So as a final example, if you wanted to record only certain shifts at your factory, you could specify the DVR to do so, and you can even have motion detection turned on during non-scheduled recording for any miscellaneous activity that might occur when you’re not expecting it.
+So, as a final example, if you wanted to record only certain shifts at your factory, you could specify the DVR to do so, and you can even have motion detection turned on during non-scheduled recording for any miscellaneous activity that might occur when you’re not expecting it.

 Classifications – DVR vs. NVR vs. Network DVR

-As a final thought, instead of going over any more features (as we’ve covered the major ones), let’s quickly discuss the different classifications that are given to what are all essentially DVRs.
-A DVR is short for a digital video recorder, and it’s the term used in analog or HD-SDI surveillance systems where a direct connection from camera to DVR is used.
-An NVR refers to network video recorders.
-Although these sometimes have direct connection capabilities, they are primarily used for recording cameras connected to the network like IP surveillance systems.
+As a final thought, instead of going over any more features (as we’ve covered the major ones), let’s quickly discuss the different classifications given to what are all essentially DVRs.
+A DVR is short for a digital video recorder, and it’s the term used in analog or HD-SDI surveillance systems where a direct connection from the camera to the DVR is used.
+An NVR refers to a network video recorder.
+Although these sometimes have direct connection capabilities, they are primarily used for recording cameras connected to the network, such as IP surveillance systems.

 A Network DVR is simply a DVR capable of using a network for features such as remote access, Smartphone support, and email notification.
 Sometimes, this will be referred to as an NVR, but it’s not the same thing in reality.
-For the most part, Network DVRs and NVRs are all that exist nowadays in the surveillance world, as it is becoming quite rare to find nonnetwork capable DVRs.
+For the most part, network DVRs and NVRs exist nowadays in the surveillance world, and finding nonnetwork-capable DVRs is becoming quite rare.